Hussien-K11/Simple-SIEM-Simulation/README.md

 <summary>See how this rule works, why it matters, and what it looks like in action</summary>

 **Analyst Note:**
 This detection was based on real attack patterns I’ve studied, where phishing attachments trigger PowerShell from Word or Outlook.
-My log source didn’t include the `parent_process` field, so I simulated it using synthetic test data.
+My log source didn’t include the `parent_process` field, so I simulated it using synthetic test data during the dataset creation phase.
 I then wrote logic to catch trusted parent apps launching suspicious child processes like `powershell.exe`, `cmd.exe`, or `certutil.exe`.
 This helped me understand how process lineage can expose attacker behaviour that would otherwise slip past basic IOC matching.

+**Operational Use Case:**
+Ideal for detecting living-off-the-land techniques where attackers leverage trusted applications to launch malicious code.
+Can be applied to endpoint detection telemetry in real SOC environments.

 **Framework Reference:**
 - **MITRE ATT&CK T1059** – Command and Scripting Interpreter